manrajgrover/HackNSIT/README.md

 * We also plan to extend this in case of Natural Disasters by creating heat maps.
 * We plan to track SOS being provided in real time.
 * We can provide analytics for crime events, based on Male/Female, locations and type of events and time of day.

-## Project Structure

-* /client - Contains all the client side code.
-    * /lib - Vendor files are contained in this folder
-    * /templates - Contains all Client Side templates - HTML, CSS and JS
-* /lib - Contains all the Routing, Collections and Publications
-* /packages - Contains all the reusable contents of the app
-* /server - Contains all the server side code and configurations